A BEST moisture meter will be, right?

 there's only one way to know for sure.

-The J-LITE has the LED readout, if you prefer.
 I don't, but it costs a little less and still has the full reading range.

 I have one of these.
 Unless you are an inspector, this is the best moisture meter for simply determining DRY.